 Household appliances are very expensive.
 If you are moving appliances to a new home or placing them in storage for future use, you want to make sure that you keep the appliances in good shape and working order so you can continue to use the appliances for many years.
 Every appliance will require different steps to get them ready for moving.
 Preparing a washer and dryer for moving and storage is going to be different than preparing a stove or refrigerator.
 If the washer and dryer are in the basement moving the appliances up and down stairs can be difficult if you have not planned ahead.

-- A week before you need to move the appliance, run a clean rinse in the washer to remove any detergent in the washer.
+A week before you need to move the appliance, run a clean rinse in the washer to remove any detergent in the washer.
 If there is harder-to-remove detergent, run a vinegar solution through with the rinse cycle.
 For the dryer, remove any debris and lint left over from the last load of laundry.

-- After you run the last rinse cycle, shut off the cold and hot water valves from the wall.
+After you run the last rinse cycle, shut off the cold and hot water valves from the wall.
 If the appliances are hooked up to gas power, turn off the gas and remove the hose very carefully from the wall.
 You should always consult a professional if you are not certain about disconnecting from gas.
 Don’t forget to switch off the washer and dryer’s circuit breakers.

 Remove the lint traps and other removable parts from the dryer.
 Wash them using a mild mixture of soap and water.
 Make sure that all washer and dryer parts that you removed are also dry to prevent the accumulation of mold and rust.

-- Allow the washer and dryer to thoroughly dry after you clean them.
+Allow the washer and dryer to thoroughly dry after you clean them.
 Leave the washing machine door open for a few days to ensure it is completely dry.

-- Transporting the washing machine and dryer should be done very carefully in order to prevent scratches, broken doors and hinges.
+Transporting the washing machine and dryer should be done very carefully in order to prevent scratches, broken doors and hinges.
 Wrap blankets around the appliance to help prevent scratches.

-- Load the washer and dryer last into the moving truck.
+Load the washer and dryer last into the moving truck.
 They will be the first items removed when you are at your new home or storage unit.

-- If you are putting the washer and dryer in storage, keep the doors slightly ajar to assure air flow.
+If you are putting your appliances in storage, keep the doors slightly ajar to assure air flow.
 You can use the dryer for additional storage of linens, pillows and blankets while in the storage unit.

-- While in storage, place a blanket or cotton sheet over the washer and dryer.
+While in storage, place a blanket or cotton sheet over the washer and dryer.
 Do not use a plastic tarp or cover as that can block air flow.

-Following these general guidelines on how to move a washer and dryer, can help preserve your washer and dryer longer. ezStorage offers many household storage solutions for all of your storage needs from holiday decorations to furniture to household appliances.We have 46 self storage locations with 15 self storage facilities in the Baltimore area that can help with any home and business storage need.
+Following these general guidelines on how to move a washer and dryer can help preserve your washer and dryer longer. ezStorage offers many household storage solutions for all of your storage needs from holiday decorations to furniture to household appliances.We have 46 self storage locations with 15 self storage facilities in the Baltimore area that can help with any home and business storage need.